SEI-R-4-26/Installfest_Mac/README.md

     https://docs.brew.sh
 ```

-### Oh-My-Zsh!
+### Zsh Time!
-First, we will change the default "shell" or terminal environment to use one that is more friendly for developers.
+First, we will change the default "shell" or terminal environment to one that is more friendly for developers.

 Open the `Terminal` app and type the following two commands (Hit `<Enter>` after each):
 ```